The new EQS: MBUX (Mercedes-Benz User Experience)

 Screen content can be quickly and easily shared with other passengers.
 Selection and amendment of navigation destinations is possible from the rear seats.
 The MBUX High-End Rear Seat Entertainment Plus comprises two 11.6-inch displays with touch controls on the backrests of the driver and front passenger seats.
 The MBUX rear tablet is also optionally available.
 As a fully fledged tablet, this can also be used outside the vehicle and (Android) apps can be installed.
 With this convenient remote control, all rear seat entertainment functions can be comfortably controlled from any seating position.

 Using cameras in the overhead control panel and learning algorithms, the MBUX Interior Assistant recognises and anticipates the wishes and intentions of the occupants.
-It does this by interpreting head direction, hand movements and body language, and responds with corresponding vehicle functions.
+It interprets head direction, hand movements and body language and reacts with appropriate vehicle functions.
 As well as enhancing operating convenience, the MBUX Interior Assistant improves safety.
 If it is switched on, the vehicle exit warning of Blind Spot Assist is already issued when a hand approaches the door handle.
 It can also detect a child seat on the front passenger seat and signal on the central display if the vehicle seat belt is not buckled.
 Also available in the EQS is the MBUX Interior Assistant Rear.

 Online music: music streaming with millions of songs to choose from

-With the "Online Music" service, Mercedes-Benz has now fully integrated the major music streaming services into the MBUX infotainment system.
+Mercedes-Benz has integrated many music streaming providers completely into the MBUX infotainment system with the "Online Music" service.
 MBUX enables access to the personal user profile at the linked music providers.
-This allows customers to access their favourite songs and playlists seamlessly and discover millions of songs and curated playlists.
+This allows customers to seamlessly access their favourite songs and playlists and discover millions of songs as well as curated playlists.
 Operation is intuitive using the MBUX voice assistant via "Hey Mercedes" and via touch controls on the steering wheel or central display.

 Personalisation is simple and convenient